Wamakko set to establish private varsity in Sokoto – Daily Trust

-The chairman of the Senate Committee on Defence, Sen. Aliyu Magatakarda Wamakko (APC, Sokoto) is set to establish a private university in Sokoto state.
+Chairman of the Senate Committee on Defence, Sen Aliyu Magatakarda Wamakko (APC, Sokoto) is set to establish a private university in Sokoto State.

 The National Universities Commission (NUC) has presented application and processing forms for the setting up of a private university to the former governor.